farmera/sare_grant/study_results_drones.md

 #### Regression Analysis

 Regression is a statistical technique used to estimate relationships among variables.
 In most cases the focus is on a dependent variable and one or more independent variables.
-The independent variable is known as the 'predictor' while the dependent variable is the quantity one hopes to predict.
+The independent variable is a 'predictor' while the dependent variable is the quantity one hopes to predict.
 In our study a host of different quantities might have served as independent variables - soil moisture content, foliar nitrogen level, growing days, there were many possible candidates.
 Our goal of predicting yield made sucrose level the dependent variable.